VMBoehm/PAE/README.md

 ## Figure and Table Index
 - Fig.2 and Table 1 use modules in `modules/fmnist/class-1/latent_size32/`, and notebooks *FIDScore_and_Reconstruction_Error-X.ipynb*.
 - Fig.3 uses modules in `modules/fmnist/class-1/latent_size64/` and `modules/fmnist/class-1/latent_size128/`.
+The PAE samples can be visualized in the training notebooks *Train_NSF_FMNIST_64.ipynb* and  *Train_NSF_FMNIST_128.ipynb* or with one of the FID score notebooks.
 - Table 2 can be reproduced with *Out-of-Distribution-Detection.ipynb* and modules in `modules/fmnist/class-1/latent_size64/`
 - Fig. 4 uses modules in `modules/celeba/class-1/latent_size64/` and can be reproduced with *FIDScore_and_Reconstruction_Error-celeba.ipynb*
 - Fig. 6 can be reproduced with modules in `modules/mnist/class-1/latent_size8/` and the notebooks *ImageCorruptionMNIST-solidmask.ipynb* and *ImageCorruptionMNIST-noise.ipynb*